iJaySharma/WebServicesFrameWork/README.md

 Basically the idea is developed around Java Reflection Api Annotations and the framework uses Tomcat9 Http web-server.
 ## Benefits of Using FrameWork
 * No requirements of writing servlets and managing their xml mappings because this is actually the part framework handles itself.
-* User keep the advantage over writing complex request response driven http protocols based services for any kind of request framework will manage it Whole.
+* User can keep the advantage over writing complex request response driven http protocols based services for any kind of request framework will manage it Whole.
 * User ultimately consumes the parameters like Get/Post Requests Inversion of Control(IOC) Servlet life cycle Dependency Injection etc in a transparent manner.
 * Therefore programmer/user bring up the their way of writing java classes to make services for a Web-Application independently.
 ## Let's get Started